UPPMAX/programming_formalisms/docs/deployment/documentation.md

     learners

-    - I know the most important sections for a full public README
+    - know the most important sections for a full public README
-    - I can make citation info
+    - can make citation info
-    - I know how to find instruction of going to more sophisticated documentation
+    - know how to find instruction of going to more sophisticated documentation

 !!! info "Content"

-    - content of readme
+    - content of README
         - installation
         - get started
         - test